Advice for Beginning Paper Doll Collectors

 Those who really like to play with their PDs and want to see what costumes look like on the dolls do like to cut them.
 In fact, if you love cut dolls for this reason, you can build a collection of older pds more cheaply than others who want perfection, as cut dolls sell for a great deal less than uncut.
 As for today's PDs, you can solve this by buying two-one to keep and one to cut.
 Many people do this.

-Newsletters and Reference Books
+Magazines and Reference Books

 Collecting Artist Paper Dolls